bitauth/libauth/README.md

 })();
 ```

-**Note**: `bitcoin-ts` uses [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) for some functionality.
-While `BigInt` support (Node.js v10 LTS or later) is required to use this functionality, other parts of the library will continue to work in older environments.
+**Note**: `bitcoin-ts` uses [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt), [`WebAssembly`](https://developer.mozilla.org/en-US/docs/WebAssembly), and es2017 features for some functionality.
+While support is required to use this functionality (Node.js v10 LTS or later), other parts of the library will continue to work in older environments.

+To include the necessary TypeScript library files in you application, add `"lib": ["es2017", "esnext.bigint", "dom"]` to your `tsconfig.json`.

 ## API